Esbern/semanticGIS/content/Geospatial Technology Stack/Data Storage & Formats/Web Protocols/Web Services and APIs in GIS.md

 tags:
 ---

-In the world of [[Frameworks & Context/GIS]] and [[Geoinformatics]], terms like **web services** and **APIs** often come up.
+In the world of [[GIS]] and [[Geoinformatics]], terms like **web services** and **APIs** often come up.
 While they might sound technical, understanding these concepts can enhance how we interact with geospatial data.
 This note provides a straightforward explanation of both, with GIS-related examples to illustrate their roles.

 ---